changeworld/azure-docs.ja-jp/articles/marketplace-publishing/marketplace-publishing-powershell-setup.md

 <properties
-   pageTitle="Marketplace 向けの VM を作成するための PowerShell のセットアップ | Microsoft Azure" description="Azure PowerShell をセットアップしてオプションのプロセス フローとして使用し、VM イメージを作成して Azure Marketplace にデプロイし、販売する方法を説明します" services="marketplace-publishing"
-   documentationCenter=""
-   authors="HannibalSII"
-   manager=""
-   editor=""/>
+   pageTitle="Set up PowerShell to create a VM for the Marketplace | Microsoft Azure" description="Instructions for setting up Azure PowerShell and using it as an optional process flow to create VM images to deploy to, and sell on, the Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="hascipio" editor=""/>

 <tags